supriyaDutta/Eatopia_downloads/README.md

 ## Hello and welcome everyone!!
-You are on the downloads page of ZUCI.
+You are on the downloads page of Eat-o-pia.
 **Please** click on the folders, shown above.
 It has all of the downloadable files you would need to start your game.
 ENJOY the game!